Is North Korea targeting university for elites?

-Both men are professors at Pyongyang University of Science and Technology, one of the few schools to employ foreign professors in North Korea.
+Both men work at Pyongyang University of Science and Technology, one of the few schools to employ foreign experts in North Korea.

 Kim Hak-song, an ethnic Korean, born in Jilin, China, and educated at a university in California, was detained Saturday on suspicion of "hostile acts" against the regime